kilowiski/daftie/README.md

 6. Submit, hopefully all OK

 ### WARNING ###
-Please run only 1 isntance of this at a time, close the browser too if u decide to stop mid way, because if not somehow can cause missing element DOM errors yadayada
+* Please run only 1 isntance of this at a time, close the browser too if u decide to stop mid way, because if not somehow can cause missing element DOM errors yadayada
+* inside send_query() function, there is the command that presses the submit query to agent button. comment/disable this if you dont want to use it.
+THere is a warning comment just check it out

+i hope this works lmao